PSeitz/binggan/README.md

 - [ ] Allow Hooks (perf integration as plugin)
 - [ ] Make the global `NUM_ITER = 32` configurable.
 NUM_ITER is not the number of iterations per benchmark, but instead used to interleave benchmarks in different ways.
 - [ ] Allow to set the number of iterations per benchmark (now setting this is global for all benches)
+- [ ] Improve the reporter api.
+Currently the reporter gets preaggregated data.

 #### Maybe Later Features:
 * Charts